 - Dependent children must exhaust the benefit by the age of 26.

 - Yes.
 Need-based financial aid, student loans and scholarships as well as tuition and/or fee waivers can be combined with your GI Bill ®.
-Students should contact the Financial Aid Office for application requirements and deadlines.
+Students should contact the Office of Student Financial Services for application requirements and deadlines.

 - The Montgomery GI Bill ® (Chapter 30 of Title 38, U.S. Code) can be used to pay for school and /or training if you elected to contribute a portion of your military pay toward the GI Bill ® Program.
 Whether you are a qualified member of the Selected Reserve, an activated Reservist or active duty personnel will determine which GI Bill ® program you are entitled to use.

 - Chapter 30 – Active Duty

 - Chapter 35 – for dependents of veterans killed or 100% disabled while serving

 - Chapter 1606 – for reserve members – pre-deployment